riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Function Calls
 --------------

-The following pseudo instructions are available to call subroutines far from the current position:
+The following pseudoinstructions are available to call subroutines far from the current position:

   * `call	<symbol>`: call away subroutine[^3]